Hotel Name: Shangri-La Hotel Bangkok.

 Some nutrition “experts” are trying to tell us that maybe breakfast isn’t the most important meal of the day after all.
 I don’t care.
 I love breakfast, and when I saw the breakfast area the afternoon I arrived I already couldn’t wait to have breakfast.

-The breakfast area is on the ground floor facing the river, and there is an outdoor area by the the river.
+The breakfast area is on the ground floor facing the river, and there is an outdoor area by the river.
 With the sun rising behind the building you can sit outside without the glare of the sun and enjoy the riverside scenery.
 The wifi reaches everywhere on the property, so walking from my room to breakfast I was still connected.
 I was able to sit outside and read the news online while having a coffee.

 Of course not everyone likes to sit outside in Bangkok, so there is plenty of room inside.

-There is a fabulous array of food options, ranging from the classic continental fare, cooked western meals, and a variety of Asian breakfasts (including Thai, Japanese, and Indian).
+There is a fabulous array of food options, ranging from the classic continental fare, cooked Western meals, and a variety of Asian breakfasts (including Thai, Japanese, and Indian).

 Booking at the Shangri-La Hotel